 We had recently went to a farm to go strawberry picking, and they shuttled us to the field in a hayride.
 I joked to Eileen that I should build our own hayride to pull the family around the backyard.

 But then I got thinking how useful a DIY wagon cart would be, especially for my yard work (and previous yard work – like the boardwalk we just made).

 I was going to build my own lawn tractor cart.
 The following tutorial will show you exactly how to make a wagon too – complete with simple wagon steering.

 Planning the DIY Utility Wagon

-I was really excited for my DIY garden cart.
+I was really excited about my DIY garden cart.
 Aside from the original purpose of a wagon ride around the yard, it could really help me save time in many other tasks (particularly when refuse pickup day comes, and I had to haul 10 heavy bags of grass clippings to the curb).

 I looked at many commercial lawn mower wagons, trailers, and utility carts in the past, so I had a pretty good idea of how to make a wagon.

 The actual construction of the DIY wagon was not going to be that hard.
 It was just a platform with a fence.

 Since the DIY wagon was completely custom-made, the wheel system needed to be built from scratch.
 I had a rough idea of what the wagon steering assembly entailed.
 But I still how to figure out exactly how to to make an axle for the wagon.

 Wheels would need to be mounted to an axle, which would be mounted to the base of the wagon.